 The Contractor shall carry out sufficient testing to ensure that the transparent safety panels comply with the requirements of the Specification.
-Any detectable transmission occurs in the UV region of the spectrum (200 - 350 nm) by simple UV / visible spectrophotometry testing the acrylic panel shall be rejected for further testing.
+If any detectable transmission occurs in the UV region of the spectrum (200-350~nm) by simple UV / visible spectrophotometry testing, the acrylic or polycarbonate panel shall be rejected for further testing.